luvnft/thirdroom/docs/guides/unity/index.md

 ![Project Settings](./images/ProjectSettings.png)

-If these settings aren't set, your lighting may look fine in Unity, but it'll look off when exporting and importing into Third Room.
+If these settings aren't set, your lighting may look fine in Unity, but it'll look off when exporting and importing into Space.

 ### Render Pipeline Settings